Student Standards of Conduct & Disciplinary Process

 3. Correspondence During Process

 The ACC-issued email address will be the primary method of corresponding with students.
-When correspondence is to be sent via U.S. Mail, a student’s official address throughout either of the disciplinary processes described herein will be the address on file in the Admissions and Records Office.
+When correspondence is to be sent via U.S. Mail, a student’s official address throughout either of the disciplinary processes described herein will be the address on file in the Admissions and Enrollment Office.
 Students are responsible for ensuring their mailing address is current and for monitoring their ACC-issued email account.

 4. General Disciplinary Action Process

-Violations of the Student Standards of Conduct are investigated by the Dean or Associate Dean of Student Affairs and by the Student Affairs Division specifically.
+Violations of the Student Standards of Conduct are investigated by the Dean of Student Affairs and by the Student Affairs Division specifically.
 Exceptions to this occur when a student violates a program-specific policy that is not addressed in the Student Standards of Conduct or violations of the Student Standards of Conduct are discovered in the course of an investigation under another policy or rule.
 A Conduct Notification Report detailing alleged violations of the Student Standards of Conduct by an ACC student must be completed.
 The general disciplinary procedure is as follows:

-- After completing the preliminary review of the complaint alleging misconduct, the Dean or Associate Dean of Student Affairs may (a) dismiss the complaint or (b) notify the respondent in writing (via ACC email) of the complaint against him/her and summon the respondent for a conference at which time they will have the opportunity to respond to the complaint of alleged conduct violation and to present information to support his/her version of the facts.
+- After completing the preliminary review of the complaint alleging misconduct, the Dean of Student Affairs may (a) dismiss the complaint or (b) notify the respondent in writing (via ACC email) of the complaint against him/her and summon the respondent for a conference at which time they will have the opportunity to respond to the complaint of alleged conduct violation and to present information to support his/her version of the facts.
 A respondent shall have at least three (3) business days after receipt of written notice of the alleged conduct violation to prepare for the conference.
 Receipt of written notice is considered the date the email is sent.

 - At any point, and depending on the severity of the alleged conduct violation, a student may be issued an interim suspension pending completion of disciplinary proceedings.
 Procedures required for placing a respondent on interim suspension are outlined in Section G below.

-- The Dean or Associate Dean of Student Affairs will investigate the alleged violation.
+- The Dean of Student Affairs will investigate the alleged violation.
 The investigation may include but is not limited to a review and consideration of information shared by the complainant and respondent, in addition to interviewing any witnesses identified by either party as having information related to the alleged misconduct.
 Character witnesses are not considered witnesses that have information related to the allegation and will not be interviewed.
-Should any follow up be required to clarify information received or to obtain additional information, the parties will be contacted by the investigating Dean or Associate Dean of Student Affairs to schedule an additional conference.
+Should any follow up be required to clarify information received or to obtain additional information, the parties will be contacted by the investigating Dean of Student Affairs to schedule an additional conference.

 a.
 Restitution: Reimbursement for damage to or misappropriation of property.
 Reimbursement may take the form of appropriate service to repair or otherwise compensate for damage.